bezig01/Sticker-Image/README.md

 </a>
 </p>

-Sticker-Image is the demo-example of how to use sticekrs.
-It help you to adding stickr on `UIImageview` and `UIView`.
+StickerView is the demo-example of how to use stickers.
+It help you to adding stickr on `UIImageView` and `UIView`.
 It is very easy to implement in the existing project OR new project.
 Please find below the step of implemenation.

 ##### Also note, I am assumes you are comfortable with the basics of storyboards and view controllers.